-Some students who Catholic school have an aha moment when they realize that they want to make a change.
+Some students who attend Catholic school have an 'aha' moment when they realize that they want to make a change.

 As one of those students, maybe the school you currently attend only goes up through the eighth grade, requiring you to make a decision about the kind of high school that is right for you.
 Maybe your current school continues through the twelfth grade, but you want to experience something new.
 Whatever the case, you’ve decided to begin looking at other possibilities for your education.